hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 }
 ```

-And with this ID we are able to obtain credentials to assume!
+And with this ID, we are able to obtain credentials to assume!

 ```shell
 > aws cognito-identity get-credentials-for-identity --identity-id us-east-1:157d6171-eee2-cf0f-f29f-f684025c7f2c